-Wealthfront aims to deliver a portfolio management service that maximizes the net-of-fee, after-tax, real investment return for each client’s particular tolerance for risk.
+Wealthfront aims to deliver an automated portfolio management service that maximizes the net-of-fee, after-tax, real investment return for each client’s particular tolerance for risk.
 This paper describes the methodology we employ to achieve this objective.

 Our investment management team, led by Dr. Burton Malkiel, renowned economist and author of A Random Walk Down Wall Street, designed a service that starts with a portfolio diversified across relatively uncorrelated asset classes, customized for your particular risk tolerance.
-Each asset class is represented by a low cost, passive ETF.
+We invest with an equity orientation to maximize long term returns.
+Each of our selected asset classes is represented by a low cost, passive ETF.
 We continuously monitor and periodically rebalance your portfolio to maximize your chance of investment success for the long run.
 We also attempt to minimize your taxes by analyzing the taxes likely to be generated by any given asset class, and then allocating different asset classes in taxable and non-taxable (retirement) portfolios.

 Our investment methodology employs five steps:

 - Identifying an ideal set of asset classes for the current investing environment

 - Using Modern Portfolio Theory to allocate them for different risk tolerances

 - Selecting low-cost investment vehicles to represent the asset classes

 - Determining your risk tolerance and creating a customized portfolio for you